 When comparing Unity vs Panda3D, the Slant community recommends Unity for most people.
-In the question“What are the best 3D game engines?”
-Unity is ranked 3rd while Panda3D is ranked 5th.
+In the question“What are the best game engines for Python?”
+Unity is ranked 4th while Panda3D is ranked 7th.
 The most important reason people chose Unity is:

 Ranked in these QuestionsQuestion Ranking

 Pro Over 20 platforms

 Unity offers over 20 platforms for publishing including mobile, console, web, VR, and more.